Temple University Student Conduct Code

-Temple University formulates and enforces rules of conduct to ensure that all students act in a manner consistent with the University's educational mandate and respectful of all members of the university community.
+Temple University formulates and enforces rules of conduct to ensure that all students act in a manner that is consistent with the University's educational mandate and that is respectful of all members of the university community.
 By registering as a student at Temple University, each student accepts the right of the university to exercise related disciplinary authority.
-Each student should read and understand the Student Code of Conduct:
+Each student should read and understand the Student Conduct Code:

-The Code of Conduct incorporates by reference other university rules and regulations.
-Whether visa regulations or dorm rules, each student is responsible for reading and understanding the Code of Conduct and other stated requirements for the university activities in which they are engaged.
+The Conduct Code incorporates by reference other university rules, regulations and policies.
+Each student is responsible for reading and understanding the Conduct Code and other stated requirements for the university activities in which they are engaged.
 The goal is for all members of the university community to be able to participate in a safe and constructive environment.

 TUJ Drinking and Smoking Policies

-Any violation of the Temple University Drug and Alcohol Policy is subject to the disciplinary sanctions outlined in the Student Code of Conduct, which may include the notification of parents/guardians of alcohol violations involving students who are minors.
-The Code of Conduct applies to public intoxication and also applies to conduct that occurs within 500 yards of TUJ premises, at TUJ-sponsored activities and to off-campus incidents that adversely affect the TUJ community and/or the pursuit of its objectives.
+Any violation of the Temple University Drug and Alcohol Policy is subject to the disciplinary sanctions outlined in the Student Conduct Code, which may include the notification of parents/guardians of alcohol violations involving students who are minors.
+The Conduct Code applies to public intoxication and also applies to conduct that occurs within 500 yards of TUJ premises, at TUJ-sponsored activities and to off-campus incidents that adversely affect the TUJ community and/or the pursuit of its objectives.

-In addition, TUJ has the following explicit Drinking Policy and Smoking Policy, which apply to all TUJ students.
+In addition, TUJ has the following explicit Drinking Policy and Smoking Policy, which applies to all TUJ students.

 Smoking is prohibited at TUJ except in designated smoking areas.
 In Azabu Hall, the 2nd floor outdoor deck next to the cafeteria is a designated smoking space.
 In Mita Hall, the 4th floor lounge has been set aside as a smoking area.
 The outside areas in front of Azabu Hall and Mita Hall are non-smoking areas.
 As we have received multiple complaints from the building management and neighboring businesses about smokers associated with TUJ, we ask your full cooperation in smoking only in designated areas.